Aliases for CYP4F8 Gene

 GeneCards Summary for CYP4F8 Gene

 CYP4F8 (Cytochrome P450 Family 4 Subfamily F Member 8) is a Protein Coding gene.
-Among its related pathways are Metabolism and cytochrome P450.
+Among its related pathways are Phase II conjugation and Arachidonic acid metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP4F11.

 UniProtKB/Swiss-Prot for CYP4F8 Gene

 Hydroxylates arachidonic acid (20:4n-6) to (18R)-hydroxyarachidonate.
 Shows little activity against prostaglandin (PG) D2, PGE1, PGE2, PGF2alpha, and leukotriene B4.
 Catalyzes omega-2 and omega-3-hydroxylation of PGH1 and PGH2.
 Catalyzes epoxidation of 4,7,10,13,16,19-(Z)-docosahexaenoic acid (22:6n-3) and 7,10,13,16,19-(Z)-docosapentaenoic acid (22:5n-3) and omega-3-hydroxylation of 4,7,10,13,16-(Z)-docosapentaenoic acid (22:5n-6).
 Catalyzes hydroxylation of PGI2 and carbaprostacyclin.